 Top 10 Water-Wise Container Garden Plants

 These ornamentals create a great pallet for water-wise container gardens.
-Once established, they will tolerate drought and shine in summer heat.
+Once established, they will tolerate drought and shine in the summer heat.

 Hummingbird Hyssop (Agastache hybrids)